 What’s a Golden Retriever?

-According to the AKC, the Golden Retriever is the 2nd most popular dog in the America.
-It’s estimated that there are hundreds of thousands of these dog breeds in families all over the country.
+According to the AKC, the Golden Retriever is the 2nd most popular dog in the America – and they have cemented this spot for decades.
+It’s estimated that there are hundreds of thousands of these dogs in families all over the country.

 They were originally bred for retrieving shot waterfowl, such as ducks and various water birds.
-It’s where the name “retriever” came from.
-Plus, they were some of the best at this job due to their soft mouths.
+In fact, it’s where the name “retriever” came from.
+But what’s even more amazing is that they were some of the best at this job because of their soft mouths.

-However, the modern-day Golden Retriever is primarily a companion dog.
-Though that doesn’t mean they don’t have jobs in society anymore.
-These dogs are frequently used as disability assistance dogs for the blind or deaf.
+However, the modern-day Golden Retriever is primarily a companion dog today.
+However, that doesn’t mean they don’t have “jobs” anymore.
+These dogs are still frequently used as disability assistance dogs for the blind or deaf.

 Our golden retriever loves humans so much that he was caught earlier this month on our home surveillance video rolling out the red carpet for a burglar.– Pomai_kai (Reddit User)

 When it comes to friendliness, few breeds can match that of a Golden Retriever’s.
-They’re sociable dogs and love to be with humans.
+They’re sociable dogs and love to be with humans, whether a stranger or familiar face.
 It’s a huge reason why they’re so loyal and obedient towards the owners.

 In terms of dog intelligence, Golden Retrievers are the 4th smartest dog breed for working & obedience intelligence.
 They’re always eager to please, even if it means going through obedience training.